opentrack/opentrack/README.md

 # Licensing information

 Almost all code is licensed under the [ISC license](https://en.wikipedia.org/wiki/ISC_license).
 There are very few proprietary dependencies.
 There is no copyleft code.
 See individual files for licensing and authorship information.

+# Building opentrack from source

+On Windows, use either mingw-w64 MS Visual Studio 2015 Update 3 or newer.
+On other platforms use GNU or LLVM.
+Refer to [Visual C++ 2015 build instructions](https://github.com/opentrack/opentrack/wiki/Building-under-MS-Visual-C------2015).